msfjarvis/msfjarvis.dev/content/posts/first-steps-with-zig.md

 # Compiler and IDE setup

-The [installing Zig] page recommends that while using the Zig stable releases is fine for evaluating it, their [stable release cadence] matches LLVM's ~6 months which means they often rendered outdated by the fast pace of Zig development.
+The [installing Zig] page recommends that while using the Zig stable releases is fine for evaluating it, their [stable release cadence] matches LLVM's ~6 months which means they are often rendered outdated by the fast pace of Zig development.

-Since I wanted to stick with using [Nix] to manage my temporary Zig environment, I went with the stable 0.7.1 release available on nixpkgs.
+Since I wanted to stick with using [Nix] to manage my (currently) temporary Zig environment, I went with the stable 0.7.1 release available on nixpkgs.

-A quick `nix-shell -p zig` later, I now had access to the Zig compiler
+A quick `nix-shell -p zig` later, I now had access to the Zig compiler.

 ```shell
 ➜ nix-shell -p zig